Tobias-Fischer/rt_gene/rt_gene_inpainting/README.md

 ## License + Attribution
 This code is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-Commercial usage is not permitted.
+Commercial usage is not permitted; please contact <info@tobiasfischer.info> or <y.demiris@imperial.ac.uk> regarding commercial licensing.
 If you use this dataset or the code in a scientific publication, please cite the following [paper](http://openaccess.thecvf.com/content_ECCV_2018/html/Tobias_Fischer_RT-GENE_Real-Time_Eye_ECCV_2018_paper.html):

 ```
 @inproceedings{FischerECCV2018,